Skip to content

 Ranger works with any coding agent that can execute bash commands — Claude Code, OpenCode, Codex, or any other agent with shell access.

-The setup has two parts: a one-time local setup (creating an encrypted profile and committing it), and the hosted environment itself (installing tools, activating the profile, and running your coding agent with Ranger).
+The setup has two parts: a one-time local setup (creating a CI profile and committing it), and the hosted environment itself (installing tools, activating the profile, and running your coding agent with Ranger).

 Terminal window